Skip to main content

 Common side effects of Brilinta vs. Plavix

 The most common side effect of Brilinta and Plavix is bleeding.
-Minor bleeding can include easy bruising, bleeding gums, or nosebleeds.
-Major bleeding events include internal bleeding, blood in the urine or stool, and vomiting blood.
-Immediate medical attention is needed if you experience major bleeding.
+Minor bleeding can include symptoms such as easy bruising, bleeding gums, or nosebleeds, while major bleeding events include blood in the urine or stool and vomiting blood.
+Symptoms of major bleeding could mean internal bleeding and may need medical attention.

 Drug interactions of Brilinta and Plavix